On the jumping phenomenon of $\dim_{\mathbb{C}}H^q(\mathcal{X}_t,\mathcal{E}_t)$: Acknowledgment

 \section{Acknowledgment}

 We are grateful to Xuanming Ye and Robert Lazarsfeld for various useful discussions via emails.
-We would also like to thank Conan Leung for encouragement.
+We would also like to thank Conan Leung for encouragement and some useful suggestions, and also the referees for valuable comments.
 The work of the first named author described in this paper was substantially supported by grants from the Research Grants Council of the Hong Kong Special Administrative Region, China (Project No. CUHK404412 $\&$ CUHK400213).